abpframework/abp/docs/en/Blog-Posts/2021-05-03-LeptonX/POST.md

 # LEPTON NEXT GENERATION

 We are delighted and proud to announce that the next generation of [Lepton Theme](https://leptontheme.com/) which will be referred as `LeptonX` is on the way.
-It will be compatible with Bootstrap v4; it is because Bootstrap v5 is still on beta versions.
+The initial version is built upon Bootstrap v4.
+It is because, when we started working on this project, Bootstrap v5 was still on beta versions.
 We've decided that it would be a good idea to start with a stable Bootstrap version and also to make it extremely easy for ABP users to switch to the `LeptonX` since ABP packages are already dependant on Bootstrap v4.

 ![An image showing a tablet, a mobile, and a laptop device with LeptonX theme on their screens](./all-devices.png)